People’s Pandemic Prevention Plan:

-3. FUND IMPOVERISHED COUNTRIES TO PREVENT PANDEMICS BEFORE THEY START AND SPREAD
+3. FUND IMPOVERISHED COUNTRIES TO PREVENT PANDEMICS BEFORE THEY START, AND STOP BEFORE THEY SPREAD

 We can’t stop a pandemic anywhere until we stop it everywhere.
 According to a National Academies Commission, it costs about 65 cents per-person annually to meet WHO's International Health Regulations stop most pandemics before they start.
 Account after account demonstrate that averages around $30 billion annually, from all donor sources, would avert some $20-$30 TRILLION in economic losses to a future pandemic—as well as save millions of lives.
 We are also losing ground on many global health priorities, such as ending AIDS, TB and malaria.
 Congress and the President must pandemic-proof the planet, including increases for existing programs as well as at least $2.5 billion in seed funds for multilateral action to prevent pandemics at the source:

 Update the Global Health Security Agenda to include a five-year initiative to meet WHO’s International Health Regulations in every low-income country and high-risk middle-income country that is a zoonotic transmissions hotspot.
 Make direct investments to make public-sector health systems, including labs, surveillance networks, equipment, supplies, and health workforce to detect, manage, and mitigate outbreaks where they start, before they spread.

-Increase funds for other global health programs already addressing COVID and other critical pandemics on the ground, and meet Joe Biden’s commitment to “ending the HIV/AIDS epidemic by 2025”, with billions in increases for PEPFAR’s annual budget (flat-funded for years) and doubling the annual U.S. contributions to the Global Fund to fight AIDS, Tuberculosis and Malaria in the 2021 COVID-19 relief law annually at $2 billion annually for the next three years, to make up for ground lost against AIDS, TB and malaria due to COVID-19.
+Increase funds for other global health programs already addressing COVID and other critical pandemics on the ground, and meet Joe Biden’s commitment to “ending the HIV/AIDS epidemic by 2025”, with increases for PEPFAR’s annual budget (flat-funded for years), and sustaining the U.S. contribution to the Global Fund to fight AIDS, Tuberculosis and Malaria in the 2021 COVID-19 relief law annually at $2 billion annually for the next three years, to make up for ground lost against AIDS, TB and malaria due to COVID-19.

 We must retool “foreign aid” from charity to a necessary investment in solidarity, security and human rights, and work with international partners to democratize global health architecture to lift up the voices and demands of the most vulnerable and those who have been silenced.
-The original ambitions for a $10-15 billion annual spending level for the Global Fund to End Pandemics that funds bottom-up, country owned, community led pandemic prevention plans.
+It’s time for a Global Fund to End Pandemics that funds bottom-up, country owned, community led pandemic prevention plans.
 R2H Action supports President Biden's call for a multilateral catalytic financing mechanism, and join scores of coalition partners to urge Congress to leverage other donors by putting at least $2.5 billion on the table for global action in 2021.

 4. RESPONSIBLE DEVELOPMENT & TRADE TO STOP CLIMATE-CHANGE-DRIVEN DISEASES